This is the most comprehensive guide to treat & prevent dandruff or psoriasis.

 Treatment for dandruff

-Here are many different active ingredients that you need to look in shampoo before buying:
+Here are many different active ingredients that you need to look at in shampoo before buying:

 1. Zinc pyrithione